 Software & Services

-Digital tools accessed through companion devices that support thoughtful engagement rather than constant connectivity; this includes calendar systems, email clients, authoring tools, music applications, and productivity software.
-Reviews focus on how well tools facilitate focused work and intentional use, whether they respect attention or harvest it, and how they integrate with smartphone-free systems.
+Reviews evaluate: How well tools facilitate focused work and intentional use, whether they respect attention or harvest it, and how they integrate with smartphone-free systems.

 Dumbphones receive the most structured review process because they’re foundational to smartphone-free life.
-Each phone serves as my daily driver for at least three months before I publish a final verdict.
+Each phone serves as my daily driver for at least three months before I publish a final verdict, following a three-stage timeline detailed below.
+Reviews for companion devices, auxiliary devices, analog tools, and software follow a less structured process since these devices serve supporting rather than foundational roles.
+These reviews don’t follow the three-stage timeline, but still rely on sustained real-world use.

 Week 1: First Impressions